Most Asked Questions About Weight Loss & Fat Loss

 3. Can I target belly fat through specific exercises?

-While some research suggests some localised fat loss may occur (abdomen), other studies have not [3][4].
-However, you can certainly change the proportion of fat (i.e., % fat) of any region of the body by increasing the amount of muscle you have there [5]
+While some research suggests you can target fat loss around your abdomen, other studies have not [3][4].
+However, you can certainly change the 'proportion of fat' (i.e., % fat) of any region of the body by increasing the amount of muscle you have there [5]

-Exercising a certain region of the body may not burn fat, but it can strengthen and add muscle to that area, giving the appearance that you have lost fat or “toned” the area.
+Exercising a certain region of the body may not burn the fat directly from that reason, but it can strengthen and add muscle to that area, giving the appearance that you have lost fat or “toned” that area.

 4. What type of exercise is best for fat loss: cardio or strength training?

-Strength training preserves or builds muscle mass, which maintains metabolic rate during weight loss and improves body composition (i.e., % body fat).
+Strength training preserves and builds muscle mass, which maintains your metabolic rate while you lose weight and improve your body composition (i.e., % body fat).

-Studies comparing the two show that aerobic exercise typically produces greater immediate fat loss, while resistance training better preserves lean mass [6]
+Studies comparing the two types of exercise show that aerobic exercise typically produces greater immediate fat loss, while resistance training better preserves muscle mass [6]

-The optimal approach combines both aerobic exercise for energy expenditure and strength training for muscle preservation.
-This combination provides additive benefits that neither achieves alone, particularly for reducing “bad” visceral fat.
+The optimal approach seems to combine both aerobic exercise for energy expenditure and strength training for your muscles.

 5. Can I lose fat through diet alone without exercise?

 Yes, fat loss is possible through diet alone, since weight loss fundamentally requires a calorie deficit.
-You can achieve this deficit entirely through reduced food intake.
+You can achieve this deficit entirely by reducing your food intake.

 However, adding exercise provides significant advantages: it increases total energy expenditure, preserves muscle mass, improves cardiometabolic health, enhances insulin sensitivity, and supports long-term weight maintenance [7].